 The Pension Preservation Plan is an unfunded program with the same benefit formula that is used in our tax-qualified pension plan.
-It provides our senior executives with non-qualified pension benefits are capped by Internal Revenue Code limits.
+It provides our senior executives with non-qualified pension benefits to the extent their qualified pension benefits are capped by Internal Revenue Code limits.
 The Savings Restoration Plan, also unfunded, permits employee and company matching contributions at the same rate as the 401(k) Plan, to the extent such contributions would exceed Internal Revenue Code limits.